-After years of development and millions of dollars (including government funding), all of the solar roadways installed today do not produce cost-effective energy production.
-The roads are expensive and produce far less electricity than what could be produced if the money was used on a solar farm – or by simply placing them by the side of the road.
+After years of development and millions of dollars (including government funding), none of the solar roadways installed today are cost-effective or efficient energy producers.
+The roads are expensive and produce far less electricity than what could be produced if the money was used on a solar farm – or by simply placing the panels by the side of the road.

-With the global road network spanning an impressive 16.3 million kilometers, it seems reasonable that covering them with solar roadways could generate a substantial amount of electricity.
-Placing solar panels on a mere fraction, in theory, should generate enough to power the entire world.
-However, it is only achievable under the best of conditions - when the solar panels are in direct sunlight.
+With the global road network spanning between 21 and 32 million kilometers (13 and 19.8 million miles), it seems reasonable that covering just a portion of them with solar panels could generate a substantial amount of electricity.
+Placing solar panels on a mere fraction of roadways, in theory, should generate energy enough to power the entire world.
+However, this is only achievable under the best of conditions - when the solar panels are in direct sunlight.

 Not enough light

 On the other hand, solar roadways that lay flat minimize the panels' exposure to direct sunlight, when the panels are most efficient.
-Laying a solar panel flat result will result in a 60 percent power loss in comparison to a tracking solar panel.
+Laying a solar panel flat result will result in 60 percent powerless power, in comparison to direct sunlight.
 The already small amount of energy that is available is further restricted by the environment around it.

 LED's are difficult to see during the day

-One of the features of the roads was to include LED's that would replace the necessity to paint lines.
-However, a critical balance must be met by making the lights visible, yet not drawing too much power to make it an inefficient system.
-With current LED's, the power consumption is still too high and the lights burn out too fast to make it an economically viable solution.
-LED's in traffic lights use shielding to block out direct sunlight.
-On the road, solar roadway lights would be constantly exposed to direct sunlight.
-The lights would be incredibly difficult to see during the day.
-At night, they would be easily visible, but it causes an inherent problem.
-With no power being produced at night, the lights would be drawing electricity directly out of the grid.
+With current LEDs, the power consumption is still too high and the lights burn out too fast to make the lighting economically viable.
+LEDs used in traffic lights use shielding to block out direct sunlight and make the lights appear brighter.
+On the solar roadway, the lights would be difficult to shield, making them much more. difficult to see during the day.
+At night, they would be easily visible, but this also causes a problem: with no power being produced at night, the lights would be drawing electricity directly out of the grid.